cal-adapt/cae-notebooks/collaborative/README.md

 Collaborative Notebooks
 =======================

-This folder contains notebooks we have developed with industry partners.
+This folder contains notebooks we have developed with industry partners, with broad benefits and information relevant to all users.

 ## Demand Forecast Unit (DFU)